FROZEN

 1 oz.
 Cointreau

-Shake ingredients in a shaker and put in chilled, icy martini
+Shake ingredients in a shaker and put in chilled, icy martini glasses.

 Optional: Splash of sparkling wine and a squeeze of lemon.